 Idaho compiled and delivered fish data to StreamNet as time and staffing allowed.
-All metric data used to derive HLIs for CAX were uploaded to the StreamNet database (e.g. redd counts, hatchery returns, weir counts).
+All metric data used to derive HLIs for NCA and HCA were uploaded to the StreamNet database (e.g., redd counts, hatchery returns, weir counts).
 The Chinook, steelhead, and sockeye salmon redd counts, weir counts, and hatchery returns were all updated.
+All HLI data which were available during the year were extracted, transformed, and loaded into the CAX.

-MFWP compiled traditional StreamNet data throughout the year and exchanged trend data consisting of 113 redd counts at 113 locations in the Columbia Basin which identified 1109 redds.
-In addition, 15 references were added and fish population and genetic data were submitted to the StreamNet Data Store as independent data sets.
+MFWP compiled traditional StreamNet data throughout the year and exchanged trend data consisting of 107 redd counts at 122 locations in the Columbia Basin which identified 1330 redds.
+Fish population and genetic data were submitted to the StreamNet Data Store as independent data sets.
 Fish distribution was submitted as a spatial data set and the submission included all fish distribution records in the MFWP dataset to ensure StreamNet has a comprehensive and current dataset.

-Oregon utilized the Trend Evaluation, Validation, and Submission (TEVaS) internal web application to exchange 6 new and 791 updates to existing traditional trends (including updating and adding 646 records for escapement data only) and 40 new and 15 updates to existing references via the StreamNet API.
-The submissions originated from BPA-funded projects, NPCC dashboards, opportunistic connections to CA data, populations of interest within the Columbia Basin, fish habitat distribution, and QC information from StreamNet staff.
-Staff submitted a new trend series for a population of Lower John Day River fall Chinook redd counts.
+Oregon utilized the Trend - Evaluation, Validation, and Submission (TEVaS) internal web application to exchange 9 new and 575 updates to existing traditional trends (including updating and adding 1,113 records for escapement data only) and 19 new and 313 updates to existing references via the StreamNet API.
+The submissions originated from BPA-funded projects, NPCC dashboards, opportunistic connections to CA data, priority populations within the Columbia Basin, fish habitat distribution, and QAQC conducted by staff.